Skip to main content

 In order to retain the most value from your past educational experience, you should seek out the program that will offer you the best possible education while also accepting the highest number of credits.

-It is also important to note that previous educational experience is not the only way that you may be able to earn credits towards completing your degree.
+It is also important to note that previous educational experience is not the only way you may be able to earn credits towards completing your degree.
 Some degree completion programs, like Northeastern’s, also allow students to earn credit for their professional work experience or military service

 4. What does student support look like?